Latest Medical News, Clinical Trials, Guidelines

 Using Anti-obesity Drugs: Which Drug for Which Patient?

-Medscape Reports »
+Mandrola on Medscape »

 Medscape Editor-in-Chief